-If you are a flat owner subject to meeting a certain qualifying criteria you are able to force your freeholder to sell the freehold to you.
+If you are a flat owner subject to meeting certain qualifying criteria you are able to force your freeholder to sell the freehold to you.
 This process is known as collective enfranchisement.
-Our enfranchisement solicitors can provide you with information you need for both freehold and leasehold properties.
+Read on to find out more about what this process involves and how our London-based enfranchisement solicitors can provide you with the information you need to help you start a claim to buy your freehold.

-Unlike the right to extend your lease there is not a two year ownership qualification period and therefore even if you have recently brought your flat you will be able to act immediately.
+There are many benefits of collective enfranchisement and unlike the right to extend your lease, there is no two year ownership qualification period and therefore, even if you have recently bought your flat you will be able to act immediately.

 The key benefits of collective enfranchisement are: